 What can you do outside the EU against geoblocking?

 Outside the EU, the country block will remain in place.
 To avoid this, many users use VPN services like “ExpressVPN”, “NordVPN” or “VyprVPN” to make Netflix believe that the user is still in Germany.
 These tools have a free trial period before they cost between five and ten euros a month.
 However, by using these services you are in a legal grey area.
 In general jurisdiction, the use of a VPN tool to bypass a geo-block is not considered “bypassing an effective protective measure”.
 As long as, as with Netflix, it is only a stream and not a download, there is no legal copyright infringement.
+Despite from VPN there are also smartdns provider, read more here to learn about the difference.

 However, bypassing the country block clearly violates Netflix’s own terms and conditions, as the streaming service has its own license to its content in each country.
 If you are caught using a Netflix VPN tool, the company theoretically has the right to delete your account and lock you out.
 In practice, however, no such cases are known.